 Try something new

-Sometimes, the best toy for your cat is simply the one that’s unlike anything else in their collection.
-Cats can easily lose interest in toys, making it harder to keep them engaged, mentally stimulated and physically active, so variety is important.
+On some occasions, the best toy for your cat is simply the one that’s unlike anything else they have.
+Cats can easily lose interest in toys easily, to keeping a level of variety is important.

-Look for toys with a feature you know your cat usually enjoys – a noise or a material – presented in a different way.
-For example, if your cat used to love a fishing-pole toy but no longer chases it, try a ball you can roll across the floor or a motorized toy.
+Keep an eye out for toys with some you know your cat goes for – like a noise or particular theme.
+One example: if your cat used to love a fishing-pole toy, but has lost interest, roll a ball across the floor, or maybe even utilize a motorized toy.

-You don’t need to buy a new toy every week to keep your cat’s attention.
-Once you have a handful you know they like, there’s a simple way to stop them getting bored – don’t let them play with all their toys at once.
+But there's no need to get them a new toy every week.
+Once you have a collection, there's a simple of way of making sure they don't get bored: don't let them play with them all at once.

-Rather than leaving everything out for your cat to choose from (or ignore), rotate the toys on offer every few days.
-This keeps playtime exciting and means you can introduce a brand-new one only when you feel like treating them or an existing toy is reaching the end of its life.
+Try rotating the toys they have on offer every few days.
+This keeps playtime exciting, and allows you to introduce a brand-new one only when you feel like treating them or an existing toy is reaching the end of its life.